vgwb/IEEDO/docs/minigames.md

 The level of sensitivity with which the hand and eye are synchronized.
 ### Response Time
 The ability to perceive and process a simple stimulus and respond to it.

-**Spatial Perception** evaluate how things are arranged in space, and investigate their relations in the environment.
-**Planning** ability to "think ahead", to mentally anticipate the correct way to execute a task.
-**Auditory Perception** is the ability to perceive and understand the difference between sounds.
-**Working Memory** Refers to the temporary storage and manipulation of the information necessary for complex cognitive tasks.
-**Inhibition** ability to ignore irrelevant stimuli or suppress irrelevant reactions while performing a task.
-**Shifting** Ability to adapt behavior and thoughts to new, changing, or unexpected circumstances